ubarsc/emuformat/README.md

 A general format for imagery.
 See the KEA format for a better alternative.

-## TODOs
+## Implemented Features

+- Overviews
+- Statistics
-- Histograms
+- Metadata
+- Raster Attribute Tables (but implementation incomplete)
-- RAT
+- Projections
-- Calculation of pyramid layers on writing.

 ## FAQ's

-Q. Should I use this operationally?
-A. Absolutely not

 Q. Does it work under Windows?
 A. Dunno